vt-tlos-pathways/pathways-docs/option4.md

 > **"Hiding Assessment from Students for a Single Pathways Outcome"**

-?> :white_check_mark: Students won't see ratings for Pathways Outcomes in the gradebook.
+?> :white_check_mark: Students won't see ratings for Pathways Outcomes in the grade book.
 :white_check_mark: With this method, the same assignment can be used to assess multiple Pathways Outcomes.
 :white_check_mark: Requires separate grading in a specialized tool.
 Course grading and Pathways assessment are separate processes.